 Every year, millions of people celebrate his life and work by visiting the town.
-Situated in the heart of England, on the banks of the river Avon, Stratford attracts visitors from all over the world and there are many attractions in the town that can enhance your theatre visit.
+Situated in the heart of England, on the banks of the river Avon, Stratford attracts visitors from all over the world.
+There are many attractions in the town to enhance your theatre visit.

 Nash's House and New Place